The Kensington Diary

 1) Start the day with positivity and yumminess

 For me this means waking up with a can-do and I-will-get-it-done positive attitude, a delicious soy americano coffee and oats with a variety of different toppings.
 This is my breakfast of dreams and I truly believe it sets the mood for whats to come.
-The one change I know I need to make in 2020 is to stop checking my social media accounts, messages or emails as soon as I wake up.
+The one change I know I need to make is to stop checking my social media accounts, messages or emails as soon as I wake up.
 I believe this will push me even further.

 2) Make a to-do-list within your calender thats longer than what you can achieve